top of page

 When looking at converting a campervan, insurance can be an afterthought compared to meatier projects like electrics, heating, and carpentry.
 However, the specifics of your build determine the cost of your RV insurance policy and the number of options you'll have to choose from.
 It's therefore worth doing your research early, ensuring you don't end up with a finished camper that nobody will insure.
 This article goes over the process of choosing between companies that offer insurance on RVs.
 We'll look into how RV insurance differs from car or van insurance, explain key terms, and give you tips on how to save money on your final quote.

-In summary, we can highly recommend Roamly insurance in the US for their flexible policies catering to self-builds and full-timers.
+We recommend Roamly insurance in the US for their flexible policies catering to self-builds and full-timers.
 Read on to find out more.

 Index